Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer

 Over time, many research communities have been developing resources for specific languages of focus \cite{strassel2016lorelei,11234/1-2895,wilie-etal-2020-indonlu}.
 In practice, it is thus common for data to be available for different tasks in a mixture of different languages.
 For instance, in addition to English data for both POS tagging and Named Entity Recognition (NER), a treebank with POS annotation may be available for Turkish, while NER data may be available for Arabic.
 This example is illustrated in Figure~\ref{fig:exp-setup}, \circled{3}.

-In contrast to existing cross-lingual transfer paradigms such as single-task zero-shot transfer \cite{Hu2020xtreme} or few-shot learning \cite{Lauscher2020}, multi-task learning on such a mixture of datasets (mixed-language multi-task learning poses an opportunity to leverage all available data and to transfer information across both tasks and languages to unseen task--language combinations ~\citep{ponti-etal-2021-parameter}.
+In contrast to existing cross-lingual transfer paradigms such as single-task zero-shot transfer \cite{Hu2020xtreme} or few-shot learning \cite{Lauscher2020}, multi-task learning on such a mixture of datasets (mixed-language multi-task) poses an opportunity to leverage all available data and to transfer information across both tasks and languages to unseen task--language combinations ~\citep{ponti-etal-2021-parameter}.

 Standard fine-tuning strategies, however, are limited in their ability to leverage such heterogeneous task and language data.
 Specifically, MMTs are prone to suffer from catastrophic forgetting and interference \citep{wang-etal-2020-negative} when they are fine-tuned on multiple sources.
 Adapters \citep{houlsby2019parameter}, a parameter-efficient fine-tuning alternative are commonly used for transfer either across tasks \citep{karimi-mahabadi-etal-2021-parameter} or languages \citep{ustun-etal-2020-udapter} but require training a new adapter for each new language \citep{pfeiffer2020mad}.

-In this paper, we propose a unified hypernetwork, \textbf{\textsc{Hyper-X}} that is particularly suited to this setting by leveraging multiple sources of information including different languages and tasks within a single framework.
-Our model takes language and task embeddings as input and generates adapter parameters via a hypernetwork for the corresponding task-language combination.
+In this paper, we propose a unified hypernetwork, \textbf{\textsc{Hyper-X}} that is particularly suited to this setting by leveraging multiple sources of information including different languages and tasks within a single model.
+The core idea consists of taking language and task embeddings as input, and generating adapter parameters via a hypernetwork for the corresponding task-language combination.
 By parameterizing each task and language separately, Hyper-X enables adaptation to unseen combinations at test time while exploiting all available data resources.

-Hyper-X, additionally, makes use of masked language modelling (MLM) as an auxiliary task on unlabelled data, which enables it to perform zero-shot adaptation to languages not covered by the MMT during pre-training.
-Moreover, MLM enables our model to learn a language representation even without available task-specific data.
-Table~\ref{tab:intro} provides a comparison with prior work to highlight the transfer learning capabilities of Hyper-X.
+Additionally, Hyper-X can make seamless use of masked language modelling (MLM) on unlabelled data, which enables it to perform zero-shot adaptation to languages not covered by the MMT during pre-training.
+MLM also enables Hyper-X to learn a language representation even without available task-specific data.

 In sum, our work brings together a number of successful transfer `ingredients' that have been explored in very recent literature (see Table~\ref{tab:intro}), namely multi-task learning, multilingual learning, further pre-training, along a high degree of compute- and time-efficiency.